Tax Return Tips Ideal for New and Established Businesses

 Deductible Home Offices

-You may be able to take a home office deduction if you use a portion of your home exclusively and regularly for business purposes, regardless of whether you are self-employed or not.
+You can take a home office deduction if you use a portion of your house exclusively and regularly for business, regardless of whether or not you are self-employed.

-The beneficiary will not owe tax on the distributions if, for a year, the distributions from an account are not more than a beneficiary’s qualified education expenses at an eligible education institution.
-This benefit applies to higher education expenses as well as to elementary and secondary education expenses.
+The beneficiary will not owe tax on the distributions if, for a year, the distributions from an account are not more than a beneficiary’s qualified education expenses at an eligible educational institution.
+This benefit applies to higher education, elementary, and secondary education expenses.

-To contribute to a Roth IRA, you must have compensation (e.g., wages, salary, tips, professional fees, bonuses).
-Your modified adjusted gross income must be less than:
+To contribute to a Roth IRA, you must have compensation (wages, salary, professional fees).
+Your MAGI must be less than:

-In general, if your only IRA is a Roth IRA, the maximum current year contribution limit is the lesser of your taxable compensation or $5,500 ($6,500 for those age 50 or over).
-The maximum contribution limit phases out if your modified adjusted gross income is within these limits:
+Unlike traditional IRAs, there is no age limit for Roth IRA contributors.
+If your only IRA is a Roth IRA, the maximum current year contribution limit is the lesser of your taxable compensation or $5,500 ($6,500 for those 50 and over).
+The maximum contribution limit phases out if your MAGI is within the following: